RobertoICS/CSV-Upload-website/README.md

 #### Description:
+This is a final project submission for CS50 introduction to computer science course.
 This project is a web-based application built using Flask that allows users to upload CSV files, store them as SQL tables, and dynamically generate pivot table-like views of the data.
 The application offers basic functionality to filter columns and apply simple SQL aggregations (such as sum, count, and average) on the data.

 ### Motivation: